GoAnywhereNUS/open-world-navigation-25/callforpapers.md

 permalink: /callforpapers/
 ---

 We invite workshop paper submissions on ideas and experimental evaluations related to open-world navigation (OWN).
+Accepted papers will be released on the website after the workshop (as non-archival publications).

-Papers may be based on new and unpublished work, or may be non-archival abstract based on prior publications.
-We ask that authors highlight which category their papers fall under.
-The workshop organizers will try to provide more comprehensive reviews for papers based on new and unpublished work.
-Do note that submissions should not take the form of an existing paper that is published or under review, and an accepted paper cannot be considered published as a peer-reviewed paper.
+Papers may be based on new and unpublished work, or may be an abstract based on prior publications.
+Authors whose work belongs to the former category may highlight this during submission.
+The organizers will strive to provide more comprehensive reviews for such papers.

 ### Topics of Interest
 We invite contributions in areas including, but not limited to the following navigation-related topics: